seanmcn/my-website/content/blog/learn/php/0-setup.md

 ## Linux options
 If you are using Linux, you are going to need to utilise a search engine in order to get setup.
 Digital Ocean have good walkthroughs like [this one](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) for Ubuntu 18.04.

-Now you can move onto the next part [Learn PHP: Output & Operators](/blog/learn/php/1/output-and-operators)
+You can now move onto the next part [Learn PHP: Output & Operators](/blog/learn/php/1-output-and-operators)